JonatanS/konstru-manual/README.md

 Architects and Engineers need to utilize a variety of 3D modeling platforms in order to iterate through the building design process.
 This leads to large amounts of disparate information, which becomes increasingly difficult to manage.

-## The single source of truth for BIM data
+## The Single Source of Truth for BIM Data

 Konstru is a cloud-based platform that enables version control and design collaboration across multiple BIM and analysis programs.